K1nd4SUS/K1nd4SUS.github.io/src/pages/blog/posts/blog-k1nd4-cluster.md

                      blackbox probe confirms it's actually up
 ```

-Nobody — including me — needs cluster credentials to ship anything.
+Nobody needs cluster credentials to ship anything.
 The kubeconfig stays on the box; the attack surface for deployments is "can you merge to main," which is exactly where access control belongs.

 ### The repo structure